Taylor 214ce Acoustic Review

 Taylor did not hold back when adding hardware to this guitar!
 While the tuners are more or less generic, they feel great and are smooth when operating.

-Taylor has also loaded their ES2 pick up system into the guitar which captures the natural sound wonderfully.
+Taylor has also loaded their ES2 pickup system into the guitar, which captures the natural sound wonderfully.
 This, behind the saddle pickup design, are sensors that make contact with the bridge.

 Some other honorable mentions are the Tusq nut and Micarta saddle.

-Taylor 214ce Acoustic Guitar Sound
+Taylor 214ce Sound

-Taylor 214ce At NAMM
+Taylor At NAMM

 This was one busy guitar at the NAMM show!
-Being played almost all of the time.
+Being played almost all the time.
 We were able to grab this picture quick between our chance to play it and the next attendee!
 If you have ever been to NAMM, you know that the Taylor booth is always packed!

 Conclusion And Final Thoughts